devpunks/snuggsi/README.md

     this.querySelector `img`
       .setAttribute (`src`, this.url + this.random () )

-    // element will "automagically" re-render !!!
+    // element will "✨ automagically" re-render !!!
   }
 })